 So what is taxonomy?
-Taxonomy is a technical term that refers to classification of item or items.
-In a general web site this would be considered grouping content for your site map; for eCommerce it means identifying natural and store-specific groupings of products into categories.
+Taxonomy is a technical term that refers to the classification of item or items.
+In a general, website this would be considered grouping content for your site map; for eCommerce, it means identifying natural and store-specific groupings of products into categories.

 - Sports Shoes